Pattern Masking for Dictionary Matching: Exact Algorithms for a Bounded Number of Wildcards

-A {\em hypergraph} $H$ is a pair $(V,E)$, where $V$ is the set of nodes of $H$ and $E$ is a set of non-empty subsets of $V$, called {\em hyperedges} -- in order to simplify terminology we will simply call them edges.
-Hypergraphs are a generalization of graphs in the sense that an edge can connect multiple nodes.
+Recall that a {\em hypergraph} $H$ is a pair $(V,E)$, where $V$ is the set of nodes of $H$ and $E$ is a set of non-empty subsets of $V$, called {\em hyperedges}---in order to simplify terminology we will simply call them edges.
+Hypergraphs are a generalization of graphs in the sense that an edge can connect more than two nodes.
 Recall that the size of an edge is the number of nodes it contains.
 The {\em rank} of $H$, denoted by $r(H)$, is the maximum size of an edge of $H$.

-We refer to a hypergraph $H \times K=(K,\{e : e \in E, e \subseteq K\})$, where $K$ is a subset of $V$, as a $|K|$-\emph{section}. $H\times K$ is the hypergraph induced by $H$ on the nodes of $K$, and it contains all edges of $H$ whose elements are all in $K$.
+We refer to a hypergraph $H[K]=(K,\{e : e \in E, e \subseteq K\})$, where $K$ is a subset of $V$, as a $|K|$-\emph{section}. $H[K]$ is the hypergraph induced by $H$ on the nodes of $K$, and it contains all edges of $H$ whose elements are all in $K$.
 A hypergraph is {\em weighted} when each of its edges is associated with a weight.
 We define {\em the weight} of a weighted hypergraph as the sum of the weights of all of its edges.
 In what follows, we also refer to weights of nodes for conceptual clarity; this is equivalent to having a singleton edge of equal weight consisting of that node.

 We define the following auxiliary problem on hypergraphs (see also~\cite{mku_max}).